singhanju12340/MyTeacher/content/Experience/Audit Service Challanges.md

 ### # Query Patterns and Materialised Views

 ClickHouse Materialized Views provide a mechanism to transform and aggregate audit data in real-time as it's being inserted into the main audit_events table.
 Unlike traditional databases, ClickHouse materialized views are insert-only and maintain their own storage using specific table engines (like SummingMergeTree, and AggregatingMergeTree).
 ## Key Benefits:
 - Automatic real-time aggregation during data ingestion

-- No additional processing overhead during read operations
+- No additional processing overhead during read operaions
 - Optimized storage for analytical queries using specialized engines
 - Efficient for high-cardinality audit data processing

 ## Trade-offs:
 - Additional storage space as views maintain separate tables
 - Views are updated only during inserts (not updates/deletes)
 - Need careful consideration of aggregation logic as modifications require view recreation

 Here are several examples of materialized views that can be utilized for frequently encountered audit trail queries.

 1. **Correlation-based Flow Trails:**
     `Handles both parent and target correlations, groups by flow type`